dfmoralesb/MPE_tutorials/tutorials/NGS.md

     		write_results | Report      : multiqc_report_raw.html
     		multiqc | MultiQC complete

-* One is done you will see file called `multiqc_report.html` You need to download to your laptop as before.
+* Once it is done, you will see a file called `multiqc_report.html` You need to download it to your laptop as you did before.

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/00_raw_reads/multiqc_report_raw.html ~/Desktop

-* Open the `html` file in your internet browser and you should see something like the picture below.
-If you want to watch a detail tutorial go [here](https://www.youtube.com/watch?v=qPbIlO_KWN0)
+* Open the `html` file in your internet browser, and you should see something like the picture below.
+If you want to watch a detailed tutorial, go [here](https://www.youtube.com/watch?v=qPbIlO_KWN0)

 <p align="center"><img src="images/multiqc_raw.png" alt="multiqcraw" width="900"></p>

-* To see the report `multiqc_report_all_samples_raw.html` for all 30 samples go to
+* To see the report `multiqc_report_all_samples_raw.html` for all 30 samples, go to

 		cd /data_tmp/$USERNAME/output/all_samples_reports